Distance From Vancouver:

 narrow, and we pulled as close to the right as possible and stopped.
 The

-(second) logging truck then stopped next to my vehicle, the driver rolled
+(second) logging truck then stopped next to our vehicle, the driver

-the window down, and asked that we drive forward - he was probably
+rolled the window down, and asked that we drive forward - he was

-concerned that otherwise the logs might scratch my ride.
-The (third)
+probably concerned that otherwise the logs might scratch our ride.
+The

-truck pictured below passed by me without any drama.
+(third) truck pictured below passed by us without any drama.

 Logging Truck Chehalis FSR